 - Rysy - 2499m.
 It's the highest mountain in Poland, but Slovaks have even higher peaks.
 Rysy is a mountain massif which consists of a few peaks.
 The higher part of Rysy belongs to Slovakia (2503m).
-Tricky ascend, not suitable for those with fear of heights.
+Tricky to ascend and not suitable for those with a fear of heights.

 There are 8 mountain hostels in Tatras.
 They are very popular among hikers and tend to get crowded.
 Booking a room several months in advance is a must.

-The main tourist resort in Tatra mountains is Zakopane.
-Besides hiking trails it offers loads of other tourist attractions.
+The main tourist resort in the Tatra mountains is Zakopane.
+Besides hiking trails, it offers loads of other tourist attractions.
 Not surprisingly, Zakopane is very popular, so it’s best to book accommodation as early as possible before your trip.

 If you are looking for affordable accommodation close to Zakopane center, then the best option would be Top Hostel.
 Located on Krupowki street it is perfect place to stay for travelers who want to enjoy Zakopane attractions.
 Breakfast is included.